openmsi/openmsipython/README.md

 `manage_service install_and_start --config [path_to_config_file]`

 where `[path_to_config_file]` is the path to a configuration file containing at least an `[openmsi_directory_stream_service]` section in it as described above.
-If that command runs successfully, you should be able to see the Service listed (and running) in the Windows Service Manager window that pops up when you types `mmc Services.msc`.
+If that command runs successfully, you should be able to see the Service listed (and running) in the Windows Service Manager window that pops up when you type `mmc Services.msc`.

 ### Management, use, and output

 While the Service is running, you can use the `manage_service` command to perform several actions:
 1. **check the Service status** with `manage_service status`
-2. **stop the Service running** with `manage_service stop` (if you temporarily stop the Service using this command you can restart it with `manage_service start`)
+2. **stop the Service running** with `manage_service stop`.
+If you temporarily stop the Service using this command, you can restart it afterward with `manage_service start`.
-3. **uninstall the Service completely** with `manage_service stop_and_remove` (or, if the Service is already stopped, `manage_service remove`)
+3. **uninstall the Service completely** with `manage_service stop_and_remove` (or, if the Service is already stopped, simply `manage_service remove`)

-Please note that if you do need to stop the Service, it would be best to wait about five minutes after adding any new files to the watched directory to do so.
+**Please note** that if you do need to stop the Service, it would be best to wait about five minutes after adding any new files to the watched directory to do so.
 There is a slight buffer time between a file being recognized in the directory and all of its messages being produced to the Kafka topic, so stopping the Service without a few minutes' delay may cause some messages to be dropped.

 Starting and running the Service will create a log file called `upload_data_files_added_to_directory.log` in the watched directory.
-At any time you can check what's in this file to see the files that have been added to the directory, recognized, and produced to the topic, along with other information.
+At any time you can check what's in this file to see the files that have been added to the directory and produced to the topic, along with other information.

 ### More user options

-In addition to the location of the watched directory and the cluster/topic to produce to, you can further tune the behavior of the Service by adding other options to the configuration file.
+In addition to the location of the watched directory and the cluster/topic to produce to, you can further tune the behavior of the Service by adding other options to the `[openmsi_directory_stream_service]` section of the configuration file.
 These options are:
 1. `n_threads = [n_threads]` : Run the Service with `[n_threads]` threads instead of the default number (5).
 Using fewer threads may slightly decrease CPU usage but slightly increase the lag time between a file being added and its data being produced.
 1. `chunk_size = [n_bytes]` : Break files into chunks of size `[n_bytes]` bytes instead of the default 16384 bytes (must be an nonzero power of two)
 1. `queue_max_size = [n_messages]` : Change the size of the intermediate queue that holds messages that haven't yet been produced from the default (3000).
 Making the queue larger will allow files to be recognized sooner after they are added, but may increase the lag time until they are fully produced (it may also result in Kafka errors).
 1. `new_files_only = [True or False]` : Set to 'False' if you would like the Service to produce any files that already exist in the watched directory at the time it's started.
-By default, any files that already exist in the directory when the Service is started are ignored, and only files that are newly added are produced to the topic.
+By default this parameter is 'True', meaning any files that already exist in the directory when the Service is started are ignored, and only files that are newly added are produced to the topic.

 ## More details on configuration files